Back to Blog

 post img

-It’s the dark of night and the temperature outside is frigid at the peak of a Texas winter, when your furnace begins to repeatedly turn on and off.
+In the middle of a frigid winter night, your furnace begins to repeatedly turn on and off.
 Yet, your home seems to keep getting colder.
 What is it doing?
-Furnaces may shut off repeatedly in what is known as short cycling.
-Short cycling most often occurs when air filters are clogged, air vents are closed, or something else is obstructing the air flow.
-This can also be caused by faulty thermostats or duct work issues.
-When your furnace begins to short cycle, Damiani’s Comfort Design’s background-checked HVAC technicians will be there.
-We’ve helped thousands of homeowners across the San Antonio Metro area with their heating problems, including furnace short cycling.
+Furnaces shutting off repeatedly is known as short-cycling.
+Short-cycling most often occurs when air filters are clogged, air vents are closed, or something else is obstructing the airflow.

-Typically, your furnace is meant to turn on three to eight times every hour on low temperature days.
-Around ten minutes per cycle.
-At times during the lowest temperatures of a cold day, it can occur more often and take a bit longer.
-The important thing, is that each time your furnace does turn on and off, it has enough time to complete its job.
+Typically, your furnace is meant to turn on three to eight times every hour on low-temperature days for around 10 minutes per cycle.
+During the lowest temperatures of a cold day, it can occur more often and take a bit longer.
+The important thing is that each time your furnace does turn on and off, it has enough time to complete its job.

 The full cycle of your furnace includes your unit’s burner igniting, your heat exchanger using the heat to warm the air flowing into the furnace, and then a blower moving the warm air into your home via the ductwork.
 If your furnace’s cycle only lasts a few seconds before shutting off again, it doesn’t have time to complete its cycle.